richardlam4391/IBM_Data_Science_Professional_Certificate/Applied Data Science Capstone/Exercise and Project/README.md

 - Used machine learning and statistical hypothesis testing to identify many classification models and to predict successful and unsuccessful landings to the launches sites.

-- Utilized Folium to visualize the map of the United States to locate the surrounding of launches sites.
+- Utilized Sqlite3 to evaluate the database of successful landing outcome and to determine the outcome success or failure in the launch sites

+- Applied statistical hypothesis testing to evaluate launch site features and landing outcomes.